 We also explore the relationship between the improved forecasting performance of the proposed methods (compared to the methods with similar model specifications but overlook the structural break problem) and the data characteristics of the product SKU.
-We find that the ADL-intra-EWC model tends to have greater advantages compared to the ADL-intra model for the SKUs with higher levels of randomness and trend.
-This may suggest that our methods have outperformed conventional econometric models especially for the products which are more difficult to forecast and with a trend in product sales.
+We find that the ADL-intra-EWC model tends to have greater forecasting performance advantages compared to the ADL-intra model for the SKUs with higher levels of randomness and trend.
+This may suggest that our methods have outperformed conventional econometric models especially for the products which are more difficult to forecast and have a trend in sales.
 We also find that the ADL-intra-IC model tends to have greater advantages compared to the ADL-intra model for the SKU’s with a lower proportion of outliers and lower feature promotion intensity.
 A possible explanation is that the estimated bias we add back to the forecasts gets submerged in the high sales variations caused by promotions.
 We note that the findings are based on post hoc results and have the limitation of information loss associated with the construction of the principal components.

-The methods proposed in this study is new to forecasting retailer product sales at SKU level, but there are areas where further improvements in forecasting performance could be found.
+The methods proposed in this study are new in the domain of forecasting retailer product sales at SKU level, but there are areas where further improvements in forecasting performance can be acheived.
 For the ADL-intra-EWC method, we equally combine the forecasts generated by the ADL-intra model with ten different estimation windows.
 It is possible to further explore the model’s forecasting performance with different numbers of the estimation windows, and with different forecasting combination schemes (e.g., based on k-fold evaluation).
 For the ADL-intra-IC method, it is possible to explore the model’s forecasting performance when using different correction schemes (Clements & Hendry, 1999).
 One of the alternative correction schemes is to make adjustments to the one-step-ahead forecast and then calculate the two-step-ahead forecast based on the value of the one-step-ahead forecast which has been adjusted, and so forth.
 In this study, we have brought the problem of structural change to attention.
 An alternative method to account for this problem is to directly model the change in the effect of the marketing activities, such as using time-varying parameter models.
-However, a disadvantage of this type of models is that we need to make strong assumptions of how the effects of the marketing activities change.
+However, a disadvantage of this type of models is that we need to make strong assumptions concerning the effects of the marketing activities change.
 For example, Foekens, Leeflang, and Wittink (1999) modeled the effect of marketing activities as a linear function of previous promotional activities.
 Their models were not developed for forecasting purposes.
 In summary, the methods we have proposed in this study produce consistently accurate forecasts.
 They also satisfy the practical requirements of retail forecasting in that they are intuitive, they can be developed and operated automatically and also use readily available data on marketing activities.

 Acknowledgments